tpall/pynodo/README.md

 - Files in a deposition can be accessed using *zenapi.DepositionFiles* class.

-- *Depositions.create* and *DepositionFiles.files* return namedtuple.
+- *Depositions.create* and *DepositionFiles.files* return namedtuple and list of namedtuples, respectively.
 Other functions return either json response or status code (delete).

 - Actions (e.g. publish, new version, edit) are not implemented.